 Sometimes going on vacation means your child will be put "on hold" on the transplant waiting list while you are away.
-This could delay the matching of a donor to your child, but you and your family may decide that you can manage this risk if your family needs a vacation to maintain a certain quality of life.
-Your transplant team will help you make this decision.
+This could delay the matching of a donor to your child, but you and your family may decide you can manage this risk if a vacation is needed to maintain a certain quality of life for the whole family.
+Your transplant team will help you to make this decision.